mujahidriazpk/ShopADoc/wp-content/plugins/music-player-for-woocommerce/readme.txt

 * wcmp_widget_audio_tag: filter called when the audio tag is generated as a widget on sidebars.
 The callback function receives four parameters: the audio tag, the product's id, the file's id, URL to the audio file;
 * wcmp_widget_file_name: filter called when the file's name is included with the player as a widget on sidebars.
 The callback function receives three parameters: the file's name, the product's id, and the file's id;

+* wcmp_purchased_product: filter called to know if the product was purchased or not.
+The callback function receives two parameters: false and the product's id.

+* wcmp_ffmpeg_time: filter called to determine the duration of truncated copies of the audio files for demos when the FFmpeg application is used to generate them.

 **Other recommended plugins**

 * If your project is a music store, and WooCommerce is more than you need it is possible to use [Music Store plugin](https://wordpress.org/plugins/music-store/ "Music Store")